-Crisis in Italy may have impact on Serbia14.
-November 2011. / Uncategorized
+Crisis in Italy may have impact on Serbia, Uncategorized

 Serbian Minister of Economy and Regional Development Nebojsa Ciric stated Thursday that there is a real danger that the crisis in Italy will have an impact on Serbia’s export due to a decline in demand, but, however, added that it will not influence the existing projects in Serbia.